Is Heaven a Place or State of Being or Both?

 In Him, Fr.
 John Bartunek, LC

-Art: Poem of the Soul – The Golden Stairs, Louis Janmot, 1854, PD-US author’s life plus 100 years or less; modified Incredulità di San Tommasso (Incredulity of Saint Thomas), Alonzo Rodriguez, 16th century, PD-US copyright expired; both Wikimedia Commmons.
+Art: Poem of the Soul – The Golden Stairs, Louis Janmot, 1854, PD-US author’s life plus 100 years or less; partial restoration detail of Incredulità di San Tommasso (Incredulity of Saint Thomas), Alonzo Rodriguez, 16th century, PD-US author’s life plus 70 years or less; both Wikimedia Commmons.
 Galaxy Cluster MOO J1142+1527, NASA/JPL-Caltech/Gemini/CARMA, Nov.
 3, 2015, PD.